Training neural networks with structured noise improves classification and generalization: Hebbian Unlearning is Training with Structured Noise

-It is essential to note that, since the training overlap under consideration is close to $0$, stable fixed points and saddles in their proximity can be sampled in a full unsupervised fashion: when the dynamics (e.g. zero temperature Monte Carlo or gradient descent over (\ref{eq:sad_energy})) is initialized at random (which implies having an overlap $m_t = 0^+$ with some memory) it will typically conserve a small overlap (with the same memory) even at convergence \cite{kepler_domains_1988}.
-As a consequence, the argument presented above holds, and a supervised algorithm as TWN can be reduced to a more biologically plausible and faster unsupervised learning rule.
-This aspect will be deepened by the next section, where we show a particular scenario where TWN coincides with the HU rule, a fully unsupervised learning procedure \cite{hopfield_unlearning_1983}.
+Finally, it is essential to note that, since the training overlap under consideration is close to $0$, stable fixed points can be sampled in a full unsupervised fashion: when the dynamics is initialized at random (which implies having an overlap $m_t = 0^+$ with some memory) it will typically conserve a small overlap (with the same memory) even at convergence \cite{kepler_domains_1988}.
+As a consequence, the argument presented above holds, and a supervised algorithm as TWN can be reduced to a more biologically plausible and faster unsupervised learning rule, as the HU one.